SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 to other initializers in the enumeration, but the initialization process is complete only after an initializer assigns one of the enumerators to ``self``.

-To reference the enumerators of an enumeration type, use dot (``.``) syntax, as in ``EnumerationType.Enumerator``.
+To reference the case of an enumeration type, use dot (``.``) syntax, as in ``EnumerationType.Enumerator``.
 When the enumeration type can be inferred from context, you can omit it (the dot is still required), as described in :ref:`Enumerations_EnumerationSyntax` and :ref:`Expressions_DelayedIdentifierExpression`.

-To check the values of enumerators, use a ``switch`` statement, as shown in :ref:`Enumerations_ConsideringEnumerationValuesWithASwitchStatement`.
+To check the values of enumeration cases, use a ``switch`` statement, as shown in :ref:`Enumerations_ConsideringEnumerationValuesWithASwitchStatement`.
-The enumeration type is pattern-matched against the enumerator patterns in the case blocks of the ``switch`` statement, as described in :ref:`Patterns_EnumeratorPattern`.
+The enumeration type is pattern-matched against the enumeration case patterns in the case blocks of the ``switch`` statement, as described in :ref:`Patterns_EnumerationCasePattern`.

 You can extend the behavior of an enumeration type with an extension declaration, as discussed in :ref:`Declarations_ExtensionDeclaration`.